BlackMetalz/Mysql/Install/percona_mysql_5.7.md

 For Debian or Ubuntu:

 `
-sudo apt-get install percona-toolkit
+apt-get install percona-toolkit -y
 `

 For RHEL or CentOS:

 `
-sudo yum install percona-toolkit
+yum install percona-toolkit -y
 `

 ### 3. Install percona for Ubuntu 18